bikalims/senaite.samplepointlocations/README.rst

 senaite.samplepointlocations
 =================

-Tell me what your product does

 Features
 --------

-This fetaure groups Sample Points - the places where samples are taken - together per Location for easier management and reporting
+This feature groups Sample Points - the places where samples are taken - together per Location for easier management and reporting

 Examples